 Method: Personal Librarians send letters at the beginning of each semester to assigned Plebes.

-Description: The Poker Run Library lesson is designed to rapidly acquaint Plebes with Library resources and personnel through active engagement.
-Teams of 2-3 cadets are given a list of “checkpoints” to visit within the Library, and at each checkpoint they interact with Library staff members to learn about Library services and resources.
-They are introduced to Scout!, the Library’s search tool; printing within the library; book retrieval, requesting, and checkout; research assistance; and unique resources within the Library collection.
+Description: The Amazing USMA Library Race is designed to rapidly acquaint Plebes with Library resources and personnel through active engagement.
+Teams of 2-3 cadets race to be the first to answer a series of self-guided, problem- based questions.
+During the game, cadets use their computers to access library resources, interact with Library staff members and learn about Library services.
 Awareness and use of these resources and services will enhance their success as Plebes, and assist them in developing the information acquisition and usage skills which will be needed throughout their time at West Point and during their Army career.

 Audience: Cadets enrolled in RS101/RS100